 As a small business begins the proposal submission process to federal government agencies or to prime contractors the past performance requirement is a major challenge.
 By definition a start-up company in government contracting has no direct government agency past performance projects to site in meeting the requirement in requests for proposals (RFP’s) for historical references to similar projects in terms of size, duration and complexity.

 Past performance data must be specific to the enterprise bidding a contract.
 It cannot site historical references to performance of individuals now in the company when they were with other firms, achievements by predecessor companies or successful projects that the current company did not perform as its current entity.
 The purpose for this rigid perspective by the government is to avoid "Fronting" a new enterprise with misleading information to obtain a high past performance rating.

-So how can a new organization or one that is new to government contracting muster a response to the past performance challenge?
+So how can a startup or a small business new to government contracting meet the past performance challenge?

 The answer lies in historical projects that may be similar in the commercial arena and a high quality proposal that clearly demonstrates an understanding of the requirement at hand, a unique and cost effective project plan and high performing personnel and/or products tailored to the statement of work to offset an interim, light past performance record.